 Reducing risk also means acknowledging that a ‘disaster’ cannot be looked at in isolation.
 People face multi-faceted problems in their neighbourhood.
 Each silent risk (e.g. air pollution) or stresses such as access to clean water adds to the vulnerability.
 We help communities find ways to solve or better withstand their daily risks.

 Finally, dealing with climate emergencies requires changes in how we interact with nature.
 We work on practical environmental and adaptation initiatives.
-From nature-based solutions to managing financial risk; from mitigation strategies to adapting livelihoods.
+From nature-based solutions to managing financial risk; from mitigation strategies to adapting livelihoods, building resilience and supporting those who face displacement.
 Each of these is tailored to the area’s ecology, needs and strengths.